boostercloud/booster/docs/README.md

 Note:

-> The `entityID` method must always return the same value for the same event's instance because Booster will call it several times during its lifecycle.
-Otherwise, the entities' data will corrupt.
+> The `entityID` method must always return the same value for the same event's instance.
+Otherwise, the result of the entity reduction will be unpredictable.

 #### Events naming convention